The Future Of Marketing: Native Advertising To Reach 1 Billion People?

 Your content, whether it’s articles, blogs, videos, software, product descriptions – anything – can be shown in an integrated manner on authority destinations.
 Native advertising now accounts for more than half of all digital display spending by US marketers (emarketer).
 Combine the incoming traffic with push technology, retargeting and email capture, and you can create better engagement and bottom line growth, and in a very scalable way.

 For example, Taboola reaches 88% of US Internet Users across desktop and mobile devices.
 Your content could be seen on large traditional media like – NBC, AOL, Bloomberg, Eurosport, MSN, USAToday, CBS New, Business Insider and others.
 Smaller brands can benefit from generating visibility on new media publishers like Buzzfeed and Huffingtonpost, for example.

-One of the first questions to ask is not "is native for me"?
-Instead, let's go back to school, and Mr. Warlock's math class.
+If you ask Executive Vice President Meredith Levien, a noted proponent of native advertising at The New York Times, it’s likely a resounding “Yes”.
+However, the first question to ask is not “is native for me”?
+Instead, let’s go back to school, and Mr. Warlock’s math class.
 Nothing too complex, mind you.
 However, it is necessary and rewarding.
-The question to ask instead is: "...will the math prove positive for me?"
+The question to ask instead is: “…will the math prove positive for me?”

 We talked a bit about the importance of audience targeting, that’s step one.
 However, your budget spend allocation, traffic and metrics tracking is absolutely essential for success.
 That’s step two.